nabil-zakaria/flexischools-order-processing/CICD Strategy.md

    7. The DevOps team can perform manual verification in the development environment at this stage if necessary.
 8. Azure DevOps pipeline should be configured with a manual [Approvals](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/approvals?view=azure-devops&tabs=check-pass) step to approve the release of new code to the staging environment.
    1. The approvers could be multiple senior members of the DevOps team.
-9. Once the staging release is approved, build the Docker image and push to AWS ECR or other image repository.
+9. Once the staging release is approved, the pipeline builds the Docker image and pushes to AWS ECR or other image repository.
 10. Deploy new code to the staging environment.
 11. Use a Feature Flag configured in the staging environment Fargate service code to disable processing of messages from the staging SQS queue.
 12. Use Flyway or Liquidbase to perform schema validation and apply database migrations (if detected).